-As a consequence of the shift towards low-carbon capacity to offset the decline in coal power plants' output, CEZ will embark on a significant increase in its capital spending programme which will total CZK 600-700 billion over 2021-30, excluding the investment in the new nuclear capacities, as well as the partial funding of new renewable capacity through the Modernisation Fund.
+Moreover, given the shift towards low-carbon capacity to offset the decline in coal power plants' output, CEZ will embark on a significant increase in its capital spending programme, which will total CZK600 billion-CZK700 billion over 2021-30, excluding the investment in the new nuclear capacities, as well as the partial funding of new renewable capacity through the Modernisation Fund.
 Capital spending will be equally split between maintenance and growth.
+During the first six months of 2023, GasNet reported around CZK1.3 billion of capital spending, and we expect future investment requirements to be overall modest in comparison with the standalone investments that CEZ will have to undertake.